Facebook

 Best Stroller for Multiple Children

-If you’re looking for a solution to bring all three kids and gear on the road, Foundations is a good pick.
-The Quad Sport can safely accommodate up to four children sitting tandem and side-by-side.
+If you’re looking for a solution to bring all three kids and gear on the road, this Foundations stroller is a good pick.
+The Quad Sport can safely accommodate up to four children, with two in each row.

-It comes in a fresh lime color with easy-to-clean fabric.
+It comes in a red/black combo or a fresh lime color with easy-to-clean fabric.
 The feature we most appreciate is the large sun canopy.
 It’s capable of shielding all four passengers.

 When it comes to triple strollers, proper tires are imperative, and this one has four rubberized wheels.
 They use a shock-absorbent foam, providing a super comfortable ride.